 <ipaddr-mask></ipaddr-mask> IP address and netmask of the destination.
 You can specify the address and mask information using the traditional format (example: 10.1.2.3/255.255.0.0) or the CIDR format (example: 10.1.2.3/16).
-If you specify an address without mask information, the GSR uses the natural mask for the address ( /8 for Class A, /16 for Class B or /24 for Class C). gateway <hostn< td="">ame-or-IPaddr&gt; IP address or hostname of the next hop router for this route.</hostn<> ame-or-IPaddr&gt; IP address or hostname of the next hop router for this route. host Specifies that this route is a route to a host. interface The next hop interface associated with this route.
+If you specify an address without mask information, the GSR uses the natural mask for the address (/8 for Class A, /16 for Class B or /24 for Class C). gateway <hostn< td="">ame-or-IPaddr></hostn<> ame-or-IPaddr> gate and a second IP address or hostname of the next hop router for this route. host Specifies that this route is a route to a host. interface The next hop interface associated with this route.
 When this option is specified, gateways are only considered valid when they are on one of these interfaces preference The preference of this static route.
 The preference controls how this route competes with routes from other protocols.
 The parameter takes a value between 0-255.
 The default preference is 60.

 retain If specified, this option prevents this static route from being removed from the forwarding table when the routing service (GateD) is gracefully shutdown.
 Normally gated removes all routes except interface routes during a graceful shutdown.
 The retain option can be used to insure that some routing is available even when GateD is not running. reject If specified, install this route as a reject route.
-Instead of forwarding a packet like a normal route, reject routes cause packets to be dropped and unreachable messages to be sent to the originator of the packet. no-install If specified, the route will not be installed in the forwarding table when it is active but will be eligible for exporting to other protocols. blackhole This option is the same as the reject option with the exception that unreachable messages are not sent. gate-list <gatea< th="">vay list&gt; Allows you to specify up to four gateways for a particular destination host or network.</gatea<> vay list&gt; Allows you to specify up to four gateways for a particular destination host or network.
+Instead of forwarding a packet like a normal route, reject routes cause packets to be dropped and unreachable messages to be sent to the originator of the packet. no-install If specified, the route will not be installed in the forwarding table when it is active but will be eligible for exporting to other protocols. blackhole This option is the same as the reject option with the exception that unreachable messages are not sent. gate-list <gateu< th="">vay list></gateu<> vay list> 0 0 Allows you to specify up to four gateways for a particular destination host or network.